 - strong, so it will last forever (or at least a very, very long time)

-- and, food safe
+- and food safe

-I chose to make my produce bags from a mesh fabric because it is light, transparent, a little stretchy, but strong.
+I chose to make my produce bags from a mesh fabric because it is light, transparent, and a little stretchy but strong.
 In all honesty, you can use nearly any fabric you want that has the above attributes.
-Curtain net, cotton muslin, voile, mesh tulle are some other great options, but for some, it might be difficult to see what is inside.
+Curtain net, cotton muslin, voile, and mesh tulle are some other great options, but for some, it might be difficult to see what is inside.
 I would definitely recommend using undyed natural fabric if you worry about food safety.

-In this tutorial, I will explain what supplies you need, how to measure and cut the fabric to make your own eco-friendly reusable bags in any size you want!
+In this tutorial, I will explain what supplies you need and how to measure and cut the fabric to make your own eco-friendly reusable bags in any size you want!
 When you are ready to make one, watch my video tutorial on YouTube (link at the end of this post).
 You can sew a bunch of those produce bags, keep some inside of your shopping tote, and then use and wash them as needed.
 A great alternative to replace those flimsy one-use plastic bags on a roll that can be found in the supermarket.

-To make the reusable produce bags you will need:
+To make the reusable produce bags, you will need:

 - a fabric of your choice for the main body of the bag